 - Not enough support?
 Suggestions for how to increase support from Betty Barnett and Holmes Bryant.

-- Poor churches learn to give.
+- Churches in poverty learn to give.
 With handfuls of rice, eight churches that YWAM has started among road workers, the poorest of the poor, are now supporting 21 evangelists.
 Impossible?
 They thought so too.